digital-asset/daml/ledger/README.md

 - the `"write"` service tests the health of the connection to the ledger database

 To use these, make a request with the `service` field set to the name of the service.
-An unknown service name will result in a GRPC `NOT_FOUND` error.
+An unknown service name will result in a gRPC `NOT_FOUND` error.

-[GRPC Health Checking Protocol]: https://github.com/grpc/grpc/blob/master/doc/health-checking.md
+[gRPC Health Checking Protocol]: https://github.com/grpc/grpc/blob/master/doc/health-checking.md

 ### Indexer health checks

-The Indexer does not currently run a GRPC server, and so does not expose any health checks on its own.
+The Indexer does not currently run a gRPC server, and so does not expose any health checks on its own.

 In the situation where it is run in the same process as the Ledger API Server, the authors of the binary are encouraged to add specific health checks for the Indexer.
 This is the case in the Sandbox and Reference implementations.